pierre-rouleau/pel/doc/pel-manual.rst

 programming languages, major modes and will integrate with more of the external Emacs packages and more tables will describe how to use them.

-Note:
-  The hyperlinks are not active when viewed through Github rendering.
-  They are active when rendered directly by a browser or a PDF viewer.

 PDF Document Tables
 ~~~~~~~~~~~~~~~~~~~

 The following *semi-quick* PDF sheets describe Emacs commands and key bindings
 as well as PEL extensions.

+Note:
+  Each PDF files has several hyperlinks.
+These hyperlinks are active
+  when the files are viewed through an OS-based or browser-based PDF viewer.
+  Firefox has one built-in.
+One can be installed on Google Chrome.
+  The hyperlinks are not active when the files are viewed through the
+  Github PDF file rendering (for example, the `Github rendering of the Buffers PDF`_).

 - `Document Legend`_